 Can I clean my fiberglass boat, tub, or shower stall?

 Yes, CLR is found to be safe on fiberglass.
 Always spot test first in an inconspicuous area.
 Begin with a mixture of CLR and water and progress to full strength if needed.

 Can CLR be used on clothes or fabric?

 No, CLR should never be used on clothing.
 Please find an appropriate stain remover or laundry detergent.
 If CLR is spilled on fabric, you must rinse immediately.
-It may break down the fibers in clothing and/or fabric.
+It may break down the fibres in clothing and/or fabric.